amybingzhao/netflix-github-cli-tool/README.md

 #### Output format

 We output the results as a list in descending order based on the value for the requested criteria.
 We also output the value of the criteria next to the repo name so the end user can understand the ordering.

+When we're fetching data for repos, we print out a message since this step can take a long time if there are many repos.
+This gives  the user gets some indicator that the program is progressing and not just hanging.

 ### Enhancements to consider